dtumad/5607FinalProject/README.md

 Animation of balls on surfaces? (simple implementation just send them in the direction of greatest desent)

 Fractals / recursive functions (Time to build model?
 Might not be able to be dynamic)

-Rotation doesn't work properly (especially left right when not looking from even with the horizon)